gilbertohasnofb/usefulLibrary/README.md

 usefulLibrary
 ===============

 A library of useful Fortran subroutines and functions.
-Some of them by Gilberto Agostinho (gilbertohasnofb@gmail.com), others adapted from different sources (sources given in the source code as comments above each subroutine).
+Some of them by Gilberto Agostinho (gilbertohasnofb@gmail.com), others adapted from different sources (sources given in the source code as comments above each subroutine or function).

 List of available subroutines
 -----------------------------